Termino Hotel API (1.2)

 Reservations search

 Synchronization of changes in reservations created by Termino/Slevomat.
 This allows changes in reservation made in PMS to be propagated to Termino and Slevomat.
 Changes can also be pushed via /occupations-update endpoint.
+Usage:

 • synchronizing occupation changes once a day